cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 Once the analysis completes, pay particular attention to the quality control column, to see what problems your samples may have (in particular those classified as "bad" quality).

+Then:

+- Create a new folder in your project directory: `results/nextclade`.
-Use the "download" button (top-right) and download the file `nextclade.tsv` (tab-delimited file), which contains the results of the analysis.
+- Use the "download" button (top-right) and download the file `nextclade.tsv` (tab-delimited file), which contains the results of the analysis. **Important:** please download the TSV file (not the CSV file, as it uses `;` to separate columns, and will not work later with the "Data Integration" section).
-Save it in a new folder called `results/nextclade`.
+- Save this file in the `results/nextclade` folder you created.
 :::

 :::exercise